awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 # Walkthrough: Creating associations that run Ansible playbooks<a name="systems-manager-state-manager-ansible"></a>

 You can create State Manager associations that run Ansible playbooks by using the `AWS-ApplyAnsiblePlaybooks` SSM document\.
+State Manager is a capability of AWS Systems Manager\.
 This document offers the following benefits for running playbooks:
 + Support for running complex playbooks
 + Support for downloading playbooks from GitHub and Amazon Simple Storage Service \(Amazon S3\)
 + Support for compressed playbook structure